 - Divide the class into student pairs, and have them assemble at their computers with journals/paper and writing instruments.

 - Hand out the worksheets to the groups and direct them to read through the instructions.
 Encourage them to explore all of the Earthquakes Living Lab as they complete the worksheet.

 - Before looking at the Earthquakes Living Lab, have pairs complete the Engage section of the worksheet: What is the Richter scale?
 What is an epicenter?

 - Then guide the teams to the Earthquakes Living Lab via the living lab website at http://www.teachengineering.org/livinglabs/index.php.
 Have them scroll down to the Earthquakes Living Lab section (see Figure 1).
 Tell students that this activity is designed around the Earthquakes Living Lab, a resource and online interface that uses real-time, real-world seismic data gathered from around the world.

-- Have students click on the Earthquakes Living Lab hyperlink in the top left or right in the earthquakes section.
+- Have students click on the Earthquakes Living Lab hyperlink in the top left in the earthquakes section.
 Now on the main page of the Earthquakes Living Lab website (see Figure 2), note the featuring of four active seismic areas and the mapping of real-time and current data from earthquakes happening around the world.